 6. Opt Out.

 You can save trees and reduce landfill waste with a quick phone call or email.
 Take some time on Earth Day and contact all those retailers who send you catalogs and direct mail packages that just end up in the trash.
 Opt for emails instead.
+Also change your paper billing statements to online statements.
 Start a social media campaign to encourage your friends and family to do the same.

 7. Plant Your Own Vegetable Garden.